 Itching to live like fashion royalty?
-Rosewood recently took over this working Tuscan wine estate owned by the Ferragamo family, where you'll find (among other distractions) 34 lavish rooms and villas decked out with four-poster beds and antiques, an infinity pool, a cooking school where you can learn how to make fresh pasta or pizza using ingredients from the kitchen garden, a Gothic chapel, an 18-hole golf course, and Etruscan ruins dating back to 600 B.C.
+Rosewood took over this working Tuscan wine estate owned by the Ferragamo family and turned it into one of the most beautiful hotels in Tuscany.
+Today, you'll find (among other distractions) 34 lavish rooms and villas decked out with four-poster beds and antiques, an infinity pool, a cooking school where you can learn how to make fresh pasta or pizza using ingredients from the kitchen garden, a Gothic chapel, an 18-hole golf course, and Etruscan ruins dating back to 600 B.C.
 The price is steep, but the luxury you'll find here is second to none.

 Relais Borgo Santo Pietro